Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Mesh-infused Neural Acoustic Field

 After we obtain the time-embedded context information, we pass it into the core neural network along with the fixed receiver orientation $\theta$ and channel $c$. {\name} uses a simple MLP to map between the input position-context information and the output RIR in the form of STFT spectrum.

-To train this core neural network, we employ a loss function composed of an L1 loss between the spectrum and an additional term based on the difference between the ground-truth and the predicted audio's Schroeder curve, which reflects the decay of RIR energy.
+To train this core neural network, we employ a loss function composed of an L1 loss between the spectrum and an additional term based on the difference between the ground-truth and the predicted audio's Schroeder curve, which is obtained by reverse-cumulating energy over time and shows the energy decay of RIR.
 In general, the loss can be expressed as: $\mathcal{L} = \mathcal{L}_1 (\text{spectrum}) + \alpha \times \mathcal{L}_\text{Schroeder}(\text{waveform})$ , where $\alpha$ is a scaling factor that balances the two loss terms.
-It's observed that the L1 loss primarily ensures the predicted spectrum resembles the overall shape of the ground truth, while the Schroeder curve-based loss term focuses on refining details in the energy decay profile by highlighting and capturing cross-column relationships within the spectrum.
+It's observed that the L1 loss primarily ensures the predicted spectrum resembles the overall shape of the ground truth, while the Schroeder curve-based loss term focuses on refining details in the energy decay profile by capturing cross-column dependencies on the spectrum.